Matvalicious/Grafana-Omada-Dashboard/README.md

 <img width="3066" height="1239" alt="Screenshot_20260607_210118" src="https://github.com/user-attachments/assets/90dc4ad6-5b14-4d6e-b655-09c4a104becc" />

+# Important note

+I have written this guide with the ER707-M2 gateway in mind, running firmware that is fully compatible with Controller version 6.2.X.
+It seems that the log feature is NOT available on the ER605 gateway.
+Maybe it will be with an upcoming update?

 # Why?

 I am quite fond of the Omada ecosystem, but one thing that has always bothered me is that there is no way of visualizing your Firewall/ACL logs.
 Recently I found out that, when you enable an external syslog server, this enables a Log option on your ACLs.
 Turns out that every single Allow or Block action is very neatly logged to your external syslog server.
 In order to actually visualize these logs, I am using a Loki/Grafana stack to turn the raw syslog into neatly organized tables and graphs.